KaneHart/GTNH-2020/README.md

 - Rosewill RSV-R4100-4U Rackmount Server Case/Chassis - 8 Internal Bays
 - As well as Backup Sata Mechanical Drive for longer term backups.

-## Can I donate Towards the new server hardware?
+## Can I donate Towards the New Server & Hardware?

-If you like as always all the money goes towards our costs. kanechart@gmail.com is my paypal.
+That would be amazing.
+You can imagine the above specs are a bit costly so every little bit helps.
+My paypal information is kanechart@gmail.com and I thank you so much ahead of time!